Elorucov/ProjectB/API.md

 If client pass an ID of product whose testing has been finished, the server will return an error `20`.

 ## reports.get
 This method return reports.
-Please note: the server will not return vulnerability reports whose creator is not the currently authorized member.
+Please note: the server does not return reports with vulnerabilities that are not created by the current authorized member, or that relate to a product that is not owned by the current authorized member.

 ### Parameters
 | Name            | Type     | Description                                                                                        |